sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Views/Bookmarks_View.md

 To quickly jump to the bookmark, double-click the bookmark in the Bookmark View.

-You can also add a bookmark by right-clicking in the gray left margin of your editor (shown below) next to the line where you want to add the bookmark.
+{{% alert title="⚠️ Warning" color="primary" %}}You can also add a bookmark by right-clicking in the gray left margin of your editor (shown below) next to the line where you want to add the bookmark.{{% /alert %}}

 ![AddBookmark](/Images/appc/download/attachments/30083305/AddBookmark.png)